ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-customize-the-dynamsoft-service-installer.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How To Customize The Dynamsoft Service Installer
+title: How To Customize The Dynamsoft Service Installer
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How To Customize The Dynamsoft Service Installer
-description: Dynamic Web TWAIN SDK Documentation FAQs How To Customize The Dynamsoft Service Installer
+description: How To Customize The Dynamsoft Service Installer
 ---

-# Develop
+# Development

 ## How to customize the Dynamsoft Service installer?